 Course Purpose: English 1302 has a two-fold purpose: it encourages critical writing by introducing the students to research and writing from sources, and it introduces the students to the study of literature, including short stories, drama, and poetry.

 Credit: 3 Lecture: 3 Lab: 0

-Two Required Textbooks (print or ebook):
+Two Required Textbooks:

-1. Norton Introduction to Literature, Shorter 13th edition, edited by Kelly J. Mays Print textbook ISBN: 978-0-393-66494-2
+- 1. Norton Introduction to Literature, Shorter 13th edition, edited by Kelly J. Mays - 2.
+The Little Seagull Handbook with Exercises, 4th edition